 managed as a single unit.
 Think of them as the equivalent of a software package

-in traditional package managers like apt
+in traditional package managers like apt, yum, or npm, but specifically

 designed for Kubernetes applications.